Users

 Within the Access Governance dashboard, choose the Users tab from the left-hand panel.

-The Users section within the Access Governance module provides a centralized dashboard to view and manage user distribution across departments.
-This helps in monitoring access patterns, identifying anomalies, and enforcing access control policies effectively.
+The Users section within the Access Governance module provides a centralised dashboard to view and manage user distribution across departments.
+This enables effective monitoring of access patterns, identification of anomalies, and enforcement of access control policies.

 Department-wise Breakdown: Users are grouped by departments (e.g., Finance, Sales, HR, IT), allowing for quick assessment of how many users belong to each area.